vishnukumar650/Git-Github/README.md

-# shittytest
+# Git-Github
-It's all about shitty code
+This Repo contains everything about Git and Github